Project Coordinator for \'Screen Stories : Getting Disabled Writers in the Room 2025\'

 Tip Number 2

 Engage with communities and networks that focus on disability inclusion in the arts.
-This will not only enhance your understanding of the challenges faced by Disabled writers but also expand your professional network, which could be beneficial for this role.
+This will not only enhance your understanding of the challenges faced by Disabled writers but also demonstrate your commitment to the cause, making you a more appealing candidate.

 Tip Number 3

 Showcase your organisational skills by volunteering for similar projects or initiatives.
-This hands-on experience can provide you with practical examples to discuss during interviews, demonstrating your capability to manage logistics and communications effectively.
+Gaining hands-on experience in coordinating events or programmes will provide you with practical examples to discuss during interviews.

 Tip Number 4

 Stay updated on trends and developments within the Irish screen sector.
-Being knowledgeable about current events and key players in the industry will help you engage in meaningful conversations and show your genuine interest in the role.
+Being knowledgeable about current issues and opportunities can help you engage in meaningful conversations with industry professionals and demonstrate your passion for the role.

 We think you need these skills to ace Project Coordinator for \'Screen Stories : Getting Disabled Writers in the Room 2025\'